doritoes/iploc8.com/3_Docker.md

 ## Learn about securing Docker Containers
 https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html

-What are some secruity concerns with this the iploc8.com container?
+What are some security concerns with this the iploc8.com container?
 - design prevents using --read-only filesystem
 - what else?